 - Hiking gaiters- These general-purpose gaiters are available in a range of heights from lower calf to just below the knee.
 Hiking gaiters are usually waterproof and breathable to provide basic protection from rain and snow.
 Many models feature abrasion-resistant lowers.
 They also provide protection from debris entering your shoes.
 Hiking gaiters are lightweight at around 4.5-9 ounces (around 125-255 grams) per pair.
 These versatile gaiters work great for day hiking and multi-day hikes in mild to moderate conditions.

 - Mountaineering gaiters- These heavy-duty gaiters are designed for use in extreme conditions.
 They are waterproof and insulated to provide protection while hiking in deep snow and cold weather.
 Most are made of a waterproof breathable fabric that allows some sweat and moisture to vent.
 Mountaineering gaiters are heavy at around 8-12 ounces (around 225-340 grams) per pair.
-These rugged gaiters work well for snowshoeing, cross-country skiing, ice climbing, mountaineering, and backcountry skiing.
+These rugged gaiters work well for snowshoeing, cross-country skiing, ice climbing, mountaineering, backcountry skiing, and winter camping.

 There is also a fourth, much less common type of gaiters called snake gaiters.
 These are specially designed to protect your legs from snake bites.
 They are made from thick, puncture-resistant materials that snake fangs can’t pass through.
 These are popular among hunters and those who often hike off-trail.